SIP Calculator 2026: How SIPs Work

 Understand SIP math, compounding, XIRR vs CAGR, rupee-cost averaging, and step-up SIPs.
 Includes realistic return expectations for Indian mutual funds.

 A Systematic Investment Plan (SIP) is a way to invest a fixed amount into a mutual fund at regular intervals — usually monthly.
-Instead of trying to time the market, you buy units consistently, which smooths out price volatility and builds a habit of investing.
+You’re not trying to time the market.
+You just buy units consistently, which smooths out price volatility over time and, more practically, removes the mental effort of deciding when to invest.

 The SIP Math